Dear Members,

 Vigil Mechanism/Whistle Blower Policy

-Pursuant to provisions of Section 177(9) of the Act read with Rules
+Pursuant to provisions of Section 177(9) of the Act read with rules

-the same is explained in the Corporate Governance Report.
+of conduct and the same is explained in the Corporate Governance Report.

 The Policy provides adequate safeguard against victimization to whistle